 2. Why did the S3 impairment in one region have such a big impact?

 S3 is sometimes referred to as “the storage for the Internet” because it’s used everywhere.
 Any object like a thumbnail or log record put into it is easily accessible over HTTP from anywhere.
 Your app doesn’t have to be running on AWS, it could be running in your datacenter and accessing S3 over the Internet.
+Hence the AWS S3 outage affected a lot of people (and companies).

 — Fernando (@fmc_sea) February 28, 2017